p-on/RobloxDiscordFinder/README.md

 # Roblox Discord Finder

 ### What is this?
-A tool to find Discords corresponding to Roblox accounts, with added friend searching for maximum efficiency.
+A tool to find Discords corresponding to Roblox accounts with added friend searching for maximum efficiency.

 ### How do I run it?
 - First download rdf.py